collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * When the pull request is accepted, delete the branch

-* Give upstream repository maintainers permission to push follow on commits to a pull request (forked) -->
+* Give upstream repository maintainers permission to push follow on commits to a pull request (forked)

+"The changes can be pulled into the source repository by the project maintainer."
+"When you open a pull request proposing changes from your fork's branch to a branch in the source (upstream) repository, you can allow anyone with push access to the upstream repository to make changes to your pull request."
+-->

 </td></tr>